joeri-juramento/juramento_designs/Project.Date-Shorthand/T8_spec_date-shorthand.md

 > Other accented letters where considered: Ŷ Ě Š Ŝ Č Ŵ Ž Š Č Ê Ň Ŷ ³ þ Ť Ô. But I needed one for which I was able to actually type it and the rabbit whole of extended alt-codes in the windows registry is not one I would recommend to anyone.

-Furthermore I choose the 27-31st letter on the A-Z below to maintain sort-ability:
+Furthermore I choose the 27-31st letters on the A-Z row below to maintain sortability:

 ÂBCDÊFGHÎJKLMÑÔPQRSTÛVWXYZ

-> I skipped the Î in favour of Ñ because of twenty-**n**ine, but also due to soft reasons: I reasoned capital 'i' can be confused with letter 'l' (el) and also because I was afraid of the smaller letter having a negative effect on how a list would look because it is smaller in width.
-In numbers there is no or no significant difference in char-width so a list of dates is always listed in the same with; I was afraid that the letter Î would break that tradition.
-Furthermore I assumed that Ñ would be easier to differentiate that Î though I have no data to backup that claim.
+> I (originally) skipped the Î in favour of Ñ due to various soft reasons, so I am sure what is best:
 >
+> - The related number is 29; the nine starts with the letter N.
+> - The capital 'i' can be confused with letter 'l' (el) depending on fonts, however, there is no letter L with a circumflex ^, so an i with a ^ is unique.
+> - In numbers there is no (significant) difference in width, so a list of dates is always listed in the same with; I was afraid that the letter Î would break that tradition.
+A counter-argument would be that the letter I as in 9 is being used for I9I = 2009-09-09 or T9I = 2020-09-09.
+So the width problem, if any, does not only exists at the 29th number letter.
+> - Furthermore, I assumed that Ñ would be easier to differentiate that Î, though I have no data to backup that claim.
+> - An argument for Î would be that one could say that all vowels (A,E,I,O,U) were chosen to participate in filling up the numbers 27 to 31.

+##### Leap day

-> There is one happy coincidental extension point of the spec.
+There is one happy coincidental extension point of the spec.